JudeAlmutlaq/evolution-rpg/readme.md

 All files for the application can be found in `/resources/app/`.
 This is where all application code and resources should be placed.
 The initial stage is defined in `start.js`'

 Application can be run by executing `electron.exe`.
+By default, alt-f4 will be the only way to close the application.

 Things that can be changed: